 Due to how they work, electric cars produce less noise than gasoline-powered cars - especially at low speeds where the noise from wheels is also quite low.
 As a result, it can be harder for pedestrians and cyclists to hear electric cars driving by - potentially leading to injury or death if (for example) a pedestrian steps out into the road, thinking no car is around.

 As a result, various countries have started to introduce legislation which requires “quiet vehicles” - such as hybrid or all-electric cars - to emit a ‘pedestrian warning sound’, also called ‘fake engine noise’.
 Japan issued such guidelines in January 2010, whilst America’s NHTSA issued a ruling in February 2018 saying that warning sounds will be needed by September 2020.
-The European Union also have similar rules, possibly requiring such fake noise to be produced as early as 2019.
+The European Union have similar rules which have already come into force, requiring new electric cars to emit these pedestrian sounds from 1st July 2019.

 This sound will tend to be produced when an electric car is travelling below 19 mph (30 kmh).
-Because the topic of warning noise is so new and is not currently legally enforced anywhere, there is no real international standard regarding how this fake noise should sound.
+Because the topic of warning noise is so new and is not currently legally enforced outside of the EU, there is no real international standard regarding how this fake noise should sound.
 Hence this article will show the various sounds that car manufacturers have chosen to implement in their electric vehicles.

 The Jaguar I-Pace, the luxury SUV, has a permanently equipped engine sound (aka it will play in all countries, even without fake noise legislation) which plays below 18 mph:

 … we’re not sure about you, but the ‘ramp up’ sound seems akin to an air-raid warning siren to us!